-Traditional pool heaters will run up a high utility bill.
+Traditional swimming pool heaters will run up a high utility bill.
 The best solar swimming pool covers save you from all that hassle of having to frequently clean and filter your pool.

 All these benefits are great, but you might ask “How fast does a solar cover heat a pool?”